shotstack/php-demos/README.md

 - **captions.php** -
     Parse an SRT transcript file and apply the captions to a video.

+- **layers.php** -
+    Layer a title over a background video using tracks.

 - **status.php** -
     Shows the status of a render task and the output video URL.
 Run this after running one of the render examples.